jssteinberg/data-johan/posts/template.md

 # Post title

-**A non-mandatory subtitle**
+A non-mandatory subtitle

-Author: Johan S. Steinberg
+- Author: Johan S. Steinberg

-Tags: markdown, template

-Edited: 2021-05-18, 2021-05-19
+- Edited: 2021-05-18, 2021-05-19
+- Tags: markdown, template
+- Templates: default, slideshow

 An introduction or summary paragraph.

 ---

-Notice the horizontal rule.
-Now comes the rest of the content.
+Notice the horizontal rule?
+It separates the post header from the rest of the content---which is here.

 To further explain this template:

-- First there's the post title
-- Second, a subtitle can be added
-- Third, an author can be added
+1. The post title.
-- Fourth, tags can be added
+2. Subtitle can be added.
-- Fifth, dates for when edited, starting with the creation date
-- Sixth, the introduction or summary.

-The post can end with an object/JSON for more metadata and/or configurations for an app:

-{
-	slides: true,
-}
+3. A list of meta data.
+Each meta data item is a key and a value, or a list value as a comma seperated list.
+4. A paragraph for introduction or summary can be added.

+---

+Another horizontal rule to test any regex based on "---".